 Security questions are a kind of knowledge-based authentication in which the questions and answers are static.
 The business or the customer can define questions, and the customer provides solutions that are subsequently validated.
 Dynamic CRB, more secure than static, uses questions generated in real-time from data records such as credit history or transactions.

-Security Systems can also use risk-based authentication in conjunction with MFA.
+Security Systems can also use risk-based authentication with MFA.
 By tracking things like location, device, and even user keystrokes, you can tailor the frequency of MFA checks to the security situation.
 For example, RBA helps avoid repeated customer requests for additional verification when they log on from their “home” computer and location.

 Time-based One-Time Passcode Authentication